fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 # Article History

 * 21.08.2017 - Finished writing the initial version
-* 22.08.2017 - Corrected phrasing by removing redundant use of the  same word
+* 22.08.2017 - Corrected phrasing by removing redundant use of the  same word and fixing misplaced underscore